 |Type of Patron||Definition|

-It is the responsibility of every student who chooses to borrow from the library to renew or return their materials by the correct due date, to read and respond to library notices through email and mail, and to keep the library informed of their current mailing address.
+It is the responsibility of every student who chooses to borrow from the library to renew or return their materials by the correct due date, to read and respond to library notices through email and mail.
 Failure to do so will result in overdue fines.

 Loan Periods and Renewals